Irenexzwen/BIOE183/Tutorial1_Preparation.md

 \mnt\c   <-----> C:\
 \mnt\d   <-----> D:\
 ```
-For more tutorial on linux, I would recommended this notebook from UCSD people!

 ## Software installation with miniconda
 Next we're going to download and install some softwares for bioinformatics analysis, especially for this project - RNAseq analysis.